FGasper/p5-CBOR-Free/README.md

 An exception is thrown if the decoder finds anything else as a map key.
 - CBOR booleans become the corresponding [Types::Serialiser](https://metacpan.org/pod/Types::Serialiser) values.
 Both CBOR null and undefined become Perl undef.
+- [CBOR’s “indirection” tag](https://www.iana.org/assignments/cbor-tags/cbor-tags.xhtml) is interpreted as a scalar reference.
-- This function does not interpret tags; if you need that, look at [CBOR::Free::Decoder](https://metacpan.org/pod/CBOR::Free::Decoder).
-Any tags that this function sees prompt a warning but are otherwise ignored.
+- This function does not interpret any other tags.
+If you need to decode other tags, look at [CBOR::Free::Decoder](https://metacpan.org/pod/CBOR::Free::Decoder).
+Any unhandled tags that this function sees prompt a warning but are otherwise ignored.

 ## $obj = tag( $NUMBER, $DATA )